skwigs/ghost/README.md

 ## Description
-Ghost helps you hide elements responsively across multiple screensizes by adding a single class to an element.
-This helps speed development and reduce errors when working with responsive design.
+Ghost helps you hide elements responsively across multiple screen sizes by adding a single class to an element.
+This helps speed development time and reduce errors when working with responsive design.

-Ghost also allows you to think about displaying elements from whatever point of view is best for the task at hand.
-Being able to an element
+Ghost also allows you to think about hiding and showing elements from whatever point of view is best for the task at hand.
+For example...

 ## Example
 Suppose you're working on a div with a background image that looks fine on desktop but poor on mobile devices.
-You want to HIDE the element on small and extra small screens so you can insert a different and more appropriately cropped image later.
+You want to HIDE the element on small and extra small screens so you can insert a different image custom made for the smaller size.

-To hide the section on small and down screens (but still SHOW it on medium and larger screens) simply add the class:
+To hide the first image's section on small and extra small screens (but still SHOW it on medium and larger screens) simply add the class:

 `ghost_hide-sm-and-down`

-Once you have the second image ready to go, you can add it to a div that SHOWS on small and down screens (that also automatically HIDES it on medium, large, extra large screens) with the class:
+Then, you can add the second image to a div that SHOWS on small and extra small screens (but also automatically HIDES it on medium, large, extra large screens) with the class:

 `ghost_show-sm-and-down`

-This flexibility to show
+This can be a huge time saver as other frameworks often require you to hide the element on each screen size individually... not to mention the clutter that is created by adding so many classes to an element.

 ## Installation